Ilya626/Inference_speed_estimator/README.md

 When network access is unavailable—or when Hugging Face metadata omits key fields—the tool falls back to `gguf_speed/data/model_database.csv`.
 The CSV contains rows for popular repositories, including KV-cache parameters and typical GGUF artefact sizes across common quantizations.
-The CLI and Gradio UI automatically consult this file when online lookups fail, so you can still estimate KV requirements and memory usage for those models.
+Both the CLI and Gradio UI automatically consult this file when online lookups fail, so you can still estimate KV requirements and memory usage for those models.
 Extend or replace the CSV with your own entries to cover additional architectures or quant variants.

 ## How it works